 Children want more than anything to be loved and accepted by their parents and caregivers.
-When they perceive to have done something wrong, they will often instinctively try to frame the situation in a positive way; sometimes, that involves bending the truth or outright lying.
+When children realize they have done something wrong, they may instinctively try to re-frame the situation in a positive way; sometimes, that involves bending the truth or outright lying.

 An effective way to deal with lies is to remember the TRUTH:

 T is for traps: If you know your child is telling a lie, don’t trap your child into more lies.

 For example, if you know the chocolate smudge on your child’s cheek is from a treat taken without permission, avoid asking: “did you take a piece of chocolate without asking?”
 Instead try using words that invite a conversation: “I notice you have a chocolate smudge on your face.
 Do you remember what our deal is about taking chocolates from the pantry?”

 Another example: Let’s say you know your child hasn’t put away his laundry.
 Instead of asking “did you remember to put away your clothes?” try “I noticed your laundry is still waiting in the basket, do you have a plan for when you will be putting those clothes away?”